Introduction to the Blockchain

 A blockchain is a decentralized ledger that records all transactions that are visible on a public network.
 Blockchain’s architecture allows these transactions to be autonomous and immutable while using cryptography and network architecture for security.
 Every transaction is permanently recorded to the blockchain and cannot be altered in any way.

 The name blockchain largely refers to the structure of the technology.
-Blocks contain data that represents transactions, and when a block is created or “mined”, all the data contained in the block is added to the chain.
+Blocks contain data that represents transactions, and when a block is created or “mined,” all the data contained in the block is added to the chain.
 Permanently.
 All ledgers are updated to recognize this new consensus.
 Blocks are then linked together to form a chain and can be referred back to at any time, hence the name blockchain.
+We’ll go over the mining process in an upcoming lesson.

 The Bitcoin blockchain was created to allow a network to coordinate and reach “consensus” on shared data.
 Blockchains were created to solve the problem of coordinating data with people around the world, who don’t know or trust each other.